We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The only difference is that if you have personal information about your appointments on your mobile device (such as a phone or laptop), this may be accessible to someone who has access to them or if you lose your phone or computer.

-Both providers offer blog content that addresses a wide range of mental health, wellness, and personal growth topics.
-Many of the resources are available without cost.
+Both platforms offer blog content that addresses various mental health, wellness, and personal growth topics.
+Many of the resources are available to the public.

 Talkspace’s special features